Stackstudio-cloud/NeoCore/README.md

 ![NeoCore Platform Demo](./neocore-demo.gif)

-*Interactive demo showing all main features: Dashboard, Database Management, GraphQL Playground, Authentication, Storage, Functions, AI Assistant, and API Testing*
+*Slow-paced demo showing all main features - each page displays for 5 seconds so you can see the details: Dashboard, Database Management, GraphQL Playground, Authentication, Storage, Functions, AI Assistant, and API Testing*

 </div>